MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 ## What's in this article?

-Zero Trust principles are applied across the reference architecture, from users and admins on the Internet or your on-premises network to and within the Azure cloud.
-The following table describes the recommendations for discontinuing legacy network security technology across this architecture for the Assume breach Zero Trust principle.
+You apply Zero Trust principles across the reference architecture, from users and admins on the Internet or your on-premises network to and within your Azure environment.
+The following table describes the recommendations for discontinuing legacy network security technology across this architecture for the **Assume breach** Zero Trust principle.

 | Step | Task |
 | --- | --- |